Chicken Feather Colors 101

 Birchen

-Main body and tail of the chicken are solid black.
+Birchen features a main body and tail of the chicken which are solid black.
 The head, hackles on males and females, and the saddle on males have silvery white feathers with a narrow black stripe through the middle of each feather.
 The breast feathers are black with a narrow trim of silver.

 Black